Tennessee Medicaid Definition

 Tennessee has a Medicaid eligibility income cap, and unlike many states, one is not able to “spend down” excess income on medical expenses in order to qualify for Medicaid.
 However, for elderly Tennessee residents (65 and over) who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 Make note, Miller Trusts do not assist one who has assets over the Medicaid qualification limit.
-Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, Miller Trusts have no impact on reducing one’s assets.
+Said another way, if one meets the income requirement for Medicaid eligibility, but not the asset requirement, Miller Trusts have no impact on reducing one’s assets.
 However, one can still meet the asset limit by “spending down” excess assets on non-countable ones.
 Examples include home modifications (adding a first floor bedroom, remodeling the bathroom to be wheelchair accessible, and adding chair lifts), prepaying funeral and burial expenses, and paying off mortgage, vehicle, and credit card debt.

 Specific Tennessee Medicaid Programs